Shanyder Borgelin

-Shanyder Antonio Borgelin (born 19 October 2001) is a professional footballer who plays as a forward for Indonesia Super League club Bhayangkara Presisi.
-Born in the United States, he represents the Haiti national team.
+Shanyder Antonio Borgelin (born 19 October 2001) is a professional footballer who plays as a forward for Superettan club Varbergs BoIS.
+Born in the United States, he plays for the Haiti national team.

 Career

-Bethlehem Steel FC
+Bethlehem Steel

-Borgelin appeared as an amateur player for USL Championship side Bethlehem Steel FC during their 2019 season after joining the Philadelphia Union academy in 2017.
+Borgelin appeared as an amateur player for USL Championship side Bethlehem Steel during their 2019 season after joining the Philadelphia Union academy in 2017.

-Inter Miami CF II
+Inter Miami II

-Borgelin signed for Inter Miami CF II in February 2022.
+Borgelin signed for Inter Miami II in February 2022.

-Inter Miami CF
+Inter Miami

-On 16 February 2023 Borgelin signed a homegrown player contract with the Inter Miami CF MLS squad.
+On 16 February 2023 Borgelin signed a homegrown player contract with the Inter Miami MLS squad.
 On 25 February he made his debut with the club as a substitute and scored his first MLS goal in a 2–0 victory against CF Montréal.

 New Mexico United (loan)

 Signed on 16 August 2023, on loan from Inter Miami CF for the remainder of the 2023 season.

 Vendsyssel FF

-On 8 August 2024 Borgelin was sold to Vendsyssel FF of the Danish First Division for an undisclosed transfer fee.
+On 8 August 2024, Borgelin was sold to Vendsyssel FF of the Danish First Division for an undisclosed transfer fee.
 In June 2025, after a season where Vendsyssel got relegated, it was confirmed that Borgelin's contract had been terminated by mutual consent.